Michigan State Police search home of Chatfield's former chief of staff, GOP consultant

 Michigan State Police confirmed their involvement in the investigation in early January, with Nessel's office recently announcing that they also were participating.

-In an interview with Bridge Magazine, Rebekah Chatfield accused the ex-speaker of sexually assaulting her inside the state Capitol.
+In an interview with Bridge Michigan, Rebekah Chatfield accused the ex-speaker of sexually assaulting her inside the state Capitol.

 The Free Press does not generally name people who say they are victims of sexual violence, but is doing so here with the permission of her lawyer, Jamie White.